nf-core/createtaxdb/docs/usage/faq.md

 ### nucl2taxid

-An accession2taxid file is a file that maps database sequence accession IDs (e.g. NCBI GenBank) to their corresponding taxon IDs.
+An accession2taxid-like file that maps database sequence accession IDs (e.g. NCBI GenBank) to their corresponding taxon IDs.

 It is a simpler version of the accession2taxid file, and is formatted as a two column tab-separated file **without** a header row.